 “If they see something hazardous, they will take motion,” Zeller said, although he wasn’t certain what motion might be taken.

-Asked for the specific safety measures which could practice to Bayou Boogaloo, a Louisiana Wildlife and Fisheries representative wrote:
+Asked for the specific safety measures that could be practiced in Bayou Boogaloo, a Louisiana Wildlife and Fisheries representative wrote:

-“The felony necessities are you have to have as a minimum one right fitting U.S. Coast Guard authorized personal flotation device for everyone on board each vessel.
-If you are 16 years of age or more youthful, you need to wear a properly fitting USCG accepted personal flotation tool whilst underway.
-You must actually have a sober operator of any vessel that is motorized.”
+“The felony necessities are that you have to have, at a minimum, one right-fitting U.S. Coast Guard authorized personal flotation device for everyone on board each vessel.
+If you are 16 or younger, you must wear a properly fitting USCG-accepted personal flotation tool while underway.
+You must have a sober operator for any motorized vessel.”

-The Wildlife and Fisheries representative did no longer notice the department’s enforcement policies.
-Based on a survey of pix and the video beneath, personal floatation devices have no longer been in common use beyond Bayou Boogaloos, and motorized vessels have been rare.
+The Wildlife and Fisheries representative no longer noticed the department’s enforcement policies.
+Based on a survey of photos and the video beneath, personal floatation devices have no longer been in common use beyond Bayou Boogaloos, and motorized vessels have been rare.

-The Bayou Boogaloo control also emphasizes the want for boaters to do away with their craft by way of giving up the pageant.
-“In quick,” their press advisory reads, “anyone the use of the bayou and its outer banks should easy up after themselves.”
+The Bayou Boogaloo control also emphasizes the need for boaters to abandon their craft by giving up the pageant.
+“In quick,” their press advisory reads, “anyone who uses the bayou and its outer banks should ease up after themselves.”